Fusion-Party-Aus/Formal-Documents/Constitution.md

 ### 18. Code of Conduct

-1. The Association will maintain a Code of Conduct which identifies and defines:
+1. The Association will maintain a Code of Conduct (CoC) which identifies and defines:

    a. standards of conduct;